PineTree-Solutions/RepoToLLM/README.md

 - The generated Markdown file is optimized for use with LLMs, which understand Markdown better, leading to improved context comprehension and faster responses.
 - Copy and paste the Markdown file into any LLM tool to:
   - Get quick insights into your repository.
-  - Accelerate development workflows.
+  - Accelerate development cycles.
-  - Make project collaboration easier.
+  - Fix bugs faster

 ---

 ## Installation

-### Install the extension from the VS Code Marketplace (RepoToLLM)
+Install the extension from the VS Code Marketplace (RepoToLLM)

-## Usage

-1. Open your Python project in VS Code.
-2. Run the command `Repo To LLM` from the command palette.
-3. The extension generates a `REPO_TO_LLM.md` file in the root of your repository.
-4. Use this Markdown file to:
-   - Share your repository overview with team members.
-   - Analyze your codebase using AI tools.
-   - Copy and paste into LLMs like ChatGPT, Claude, or Gemini to enhance development.
-   - Develop faster and more efficiently.

----

-## Known Issues

-- **Large Repositories**: May take longer to process for repositories with a large number of files and directories.
-- **Pattern Matching**: `.gitignore` patterns may require refinement for advanced glob patterns.

 ---